srikarna18/S3-website_host/README.md

       Security: S3 offers multiple security features such as encryption, access control, and audit logging.
       Performance: S3 is designed to deliver high performance for data retrieval and storage operations.
       Cost-effective: S3 offers cost-effective storage options and pricing models based on your usage patterns.

+Here are the steps,

+create a bucket

+upload the folder or a file to the bucket

+update properties by enabling static website hosting

+Copy and enter the url/path in new tab

+Surprised with the error!

+Now go back and allow pulic access also

+Go to permissions and create a bucket policy to access the website.

+Great, You can see the website.